 There are only three requirements to network ToughSonic sensors:

-Figure 1 Typical sensor network wiring using UA-TS-TB terminal boards.
+Figure 1 – Sensor network wiring example using UA-TS-TB terminal boards

 Note: a single DC power source can supply the network at any location.
 DC power is distributed to each node by the 4 wire network terminals on the boards.
-It is important to make sure that the single DC supply has the capacity to support the sum of all sensor current requirements on the network.
+It is important to make sure that the single DC supply has the capacity to support the sum of all sensor current requirements on the network, including any switching loads.